Code-Institute-Submissions/planties/README.md

 - Not all code is PEP8 friendly, mostly because the lines were too long and I wans't sure how to fix them.

+- The website was made in less than two weeks because I chose to go with [WhiteNoise](http://whitenoise.evans.io/en/stable/) instead of AWS and it wasn't deploying to Heroku properly, so I had to start over.

 # Deployment